hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 The `MCnet Guidelines
 <http://www.montecarlonet.org/index.php?p=Publications/Guidelines>`_
 apply to Sherpa.
 You are kindly asked to cite :cite:`Bothmann:2019yzt` if you have used the program in your work.
+Should your application of Sherpa furthermore involve specific non-trivial aspects of the simulation chain we urge you to also cite the relevant publications explicitly.

 The Sherpa authors strongly recommend the study of the manuals and many excellent publications on different aspects of event generation